DFS Trading Limited takes the privacy of its customers very seriously and the security of your personal information is extremely important to us.

 We will process the personal information you have supplied to us to conduct and manage our business to enable us to give you the most appropriate marketing, information, service and products and provide the best and most secure experience.
 These are what we consider our 'Legitimate Interests'.

-If you choose to book a store appointment using our website, your contact details and appointment time will be captured by a third party on behalf of DFS who will then share the information with our stores.
+If you choose to book an appointment using our website, your contact details and appointment time will be captured by a third party on behalf of DFS who will then share the information with our stores.
 DFS will also use your contact details to notify you of any changes to your appointment booking.
 DFS will also process your personal information captured with your appointment booking to undertake analysis to help us better understand this service we provide for our customers.
 This data will be retained for 12 months before it is deleted.

 The following are when and why we would use this approach: